BVLC/caffe/docs/install_apt_debian.md

 caffe-cudnn deb packages, the workaround is to install cudnn by yourself, and hack the packaging scripts, then build your customized package.

-* I installed the CPU version, How can I switch to the CUDA version?
+* I installed the CPU version.
+How can I switch to the CUDA version?

 `sudo apt install caffe-cuda`, apt's dependency resolver is smart enough to deal with this.

-* Where is the examples, the models and other documentation stuff?
+* Where are the examples, the models and other documentation stuff?

 ```
 sudo apt install caffe-doc